 And there’s one fight in the Senate that can be won this week.
 The Senate is set to vote on a resolution (S.J.
 Res.
 11) to use the Congressional Review Act (CRA) to permanently do away with a widely supported rule that limits waste of natural gas on public lands.
 This rule helps keep our communities healthy and prevents emissions of one of the most dangerous greenhouse gases.

 If passed, this resolution would amount to an $800 million giveaway of taxpayer revenue, giving oil and gas companies a free pass to waste taxpayer-owned resources while also endangering our climate and public health.
-They don't have the votes, and if they can't get them by, the CRA window closes permanently.
+They don't have the votes, and if they can't get them by May 11, the CRA window closes permanently.

 - Make sure your Senators know you oppose this resolution: Call them today to tell them to vote no on undoing the “BLM Methane and Waste Prevention Rule.”
 For more information, including fact sheets, call scripts, and talking points, visit the Wilderness Society’s methane toolkit to take action.